 Skip to content

-If you are an employer who has decided to use an enterprise agreement to cover your employees, then it will need to be approved by the Fair Work Commission before it is registered and you and your employees can begin work.
+If you are an employer who has decided to use an enterprise agreement to cover your employees, then it will need to be approved by the Fair Work Commission (FWC).
+Once the Commission approves it, your employees can begin working for you.
+However, the process of approval can be confusing and it is important that you understand what factors the FWC will take into consideration.
+This article outlines the various steps involved in the FWC approving an enterprise agreement for your business.

 Continue reading this article below the form